kanujoa/kanujoa/README.md

 - 👋 Hi, I’m @kanujoa
-- 👀 I’m interested in python and application development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate with anyone
 - 📫 How to reach me : youbin0105@gmail.com